-Safety shoes every two (2) years (Red Wing shoe mobile) 5 pairs of overalls with laundry service Prescription safety glasses
+Safety shoes every two (2) years (Red Wing shoe mobile) 5 pairs of overalls (or work pants) with laundry service Prescription safety glasses

-11. TEAMSTERS, LOCAL 853
+12. TEAMSTERS, LOCAL 853

-- Employees in classifications 7251 Track Maintenance Supervisor and 7355 Truck Driver will be supplied with coveralls, rain gear, ear protection, eye protection, and nose mouth protection where deemed appropriate and authorized by the Appointing Officer. - The City agrees to provide goggles, hard hats, ear plugs, dust masks, respirators, leather gloves and all safety equipment, as needed, for all employees working in classifications 7251 Track Maintenance Supervisor and 7355 Truck Driver.
+Employees in classifications 7251 Track Maintenance Supervisor and 7355 Truck Driver will be supplied with coveralls (or work pants), rain gear, ear protection, eye protection, and nose mouth protection where deemed appropriate and authorized by the Appointing Officer.

+The City agrees to provide goggles, hard hats, ear plugs, dust masks, respirators, leather gloves and all safety equipment, as needed, for all employees working in classifications 7251 Track Maintenance Supervisor and 7355 Truck Driver.
 Employees who wear prescription glasses shall, at the discretion of the Appointing Officer, be provided with prescription safety glasses.